 Math courses: calculus 1, calculus 2, vector calculus, introductory differential equations

 Students must take 6 units from each of the three areas listed below

 1) Numerical Weather and Climate Prediction (6 units)

 *If the elective courses are not offered in a particular semester, the student may take an alternative related course after approval of his/her Advisor.

 Students are required to take a minimum 3 units of ATMO/HWRS 910 for thesis research credit.

 *If the elective course is not offered in a particular semester (e.g. if instructor is on sabbatical leave), the student may take an alternative related course after approval by his/her faculty advisor.

 Other requirements: A master's-level research project is required which should result in publication (preferred) or a master's thesis.
 A final oral examination defending the research (publication or thesis) is required.
-The three-person faculty committee examining the student will consist of the student's primary faculty adivsor, one primary faculty member from the Department of Atmospheric Sciences, and one primary faculty member from the Department of Hydrology and Water Resources.
+The three-person faculty committee examining the student will consist of the student's primary faculty adivsor, one primary faculty member in hydrology from the Department of Hydrology and Atmospheric Sciences, and one primary faculty member in atmospheric sciences from the Department of Hydrology and Atmospheric Sciences.

 Currently, there is no official doctoral minor in Hydrometeorology.
 Consult with the appropriate department if you wish to declare a Doctoral Minor in Atmospheric Sciences or a Doctoral Minor in Hydrology.